Daalma7/FairTreesAlgorithms/README.md

     <img src="other/scatter_po_algorithm_student.png" width="412px"/>
 </div>

-The rankings of the quality measures on the average Pareto fronts found can also be consulted here.
-At least one of the developed algorithms has outperformed the base algorithm in each of the quality measures of the studied solution sets.
+The rankings of the quality measures on the average Pareto fronts found can also be consulted here:

 <div align="center">
     <img src="other/ranking_Hypervolume.png" width="412px"/>